beta-europe/greece.beta-europe.org/_pages/join-us.md

 We encourage you to join us in this collective community effort to educate, engage and empower our youth.

-For more information, please get in-touch with the President of BETA Greece, Ms. Yogambigai Rajendra <mailto:yogam1991@gmail.com>
+For more information, please get in-touch with the President of BETA Greece, Ms. Yogambigai Rajendra: <mailto:yogam1991@gmail.com>